 Now that you know why real estate email marketing works, what makes for a good real estate email strategy?
 Keep reading to find out.

 What topics are interesting to prospective buyers or sellers?
 What kind of content would make you a valuable resource for consumers and professionals alike?
-The answers to these questions present great ideas for your email campaigns.
+The answers to these questions present great real estate marketing ideas that you can use in your campaigns.

-Here are some of the more popular topics for Realtor emails.
+Here are some of the more popular topics for realtor email marketing campaigns:

 1. New property listings

 Some realtors send an email when any new home comes on the market.
 Others prefer a weekly or even monthly email of new listings.